Entity schemas

 name: str

 The name of the entity schema.
-Must be unique across all entity schemas. warehouse_name: str
+Must be unique across all entity schemas.

 The warehouse name of the entity schema.
 Must be unique across all entity schemas.